kgar/foundry-vtt-tidy-5e-sheets/To Do/Vehicle/To Do - Vehicles.md

   - [ ] Should show current / max
   - [ ] Have HP Bar that transition animates width
   - [ ] Allow current and max to be edited as inline inputs
+- [ ] Allow arrow and mouse scroll stepping on a Number-dtype text input.
+Rules: stepping is ignored if the current value is not numeric, and the event passes through.